splunk/public-o11y-docs/gdi/opentelemetry/metrics-ootb-k8s.rst

     - :ref:`ootb-metrics-k8s-attributes`
     - No

-Container level metrics and attributes after translation
+Container level metrics and dimensions after translation
 ============================================================================

 .. note:: These metrics are compatible with the :ref:`signalfx-exporter`.